trimble-oss/modus-web-components/README.md

 ## Available Scripts

-All NPM scripts are run from the root of the project.
+All NPM scripts are run from the `./stencil-workspace` project directory.

 `npm install` - Install 3rd party packages